ruby-china/rails-guides/source/upgrading_ruby_on_rails.md

 end
 ```

-This behaviour was never intentionally supported.
+This behavior was never intentionally supported.
 Due to a change in the internals
 of `ActiveSupport::Callbacks`, this is no longer allowed in Rails 4.1.
 Using a
 `return` statement in an inline callback block causes a `LocalJumpError` to
 be raised when the callback is executed.